 The Bachelor of Nursing (Post-registration) Singapore is open to registered nurses who want to extend their clinical practice and progress as a nurse leader in Singapore.

 Upgrade from a nursing diploma to a degree level qualification by studying the Bachelor of Nursing (Post-registration).
 This course will enhance your knowledge and skills in nursing by advancing your critical thinking and clinical decision making.

 The Bachelor of Nursing (Post-registration) Singapore is offered part time over one or two years and is taught in the block mode with online support.

 At the beginning of each semester, leading academics from Sydney Nursing School deliver the face-to-face components of the course, including lectures and tutorials, in a two-week teaching block, with some units having additional face-to-face hours mid-semester.

-Students complete the requirements for award of the Bachelor of Nursing (Post Registration) degree according to the basis for admission.
-Off-shore students will complete 48 credit points of further study to be awarded the degree.
+Students will complete 48 credit points of further study to be awarded the post-registration degree.

-The Bachelor of Nursing (Post Registration)'s first semester will focus on nursing knowledge and practice, examining the historical background and current debates in nursing.
-Students will also study the advanced clinical abilities required for nursing assessment and explore the issues of clinical and patient education.
+During your first semester in the Bachelor of Nursing (Post-registration) you will focus on nursing knowledge and practice, examining the historical background and current debates in nursing.
+You will also study the advanced clinical abilities required for nursing assessment and explore the issues of clinical and patient education.

-In second semester, students will develop their knowledge of international concepts of health care and clinical governance and professional leadership.
-Students can undertake study in the area of research in nursing and its importance to nursing practice and undertake a minor thesis or practice project.
+In second semester, you will develop your knowledge of international concepts of health care and clinical governance and professional leadership.
+Students can undertake study in an area of research in nursing and its importance to nursing practice and undertake a minor thesis or practice project.
 The assessments of all units of study involve assignments and examinations.
 There are no clinical requirements for this course.